 Writing an effective electrical engineer resume is an art.
-These tips can help to demonstrate how you meet the requirements of an electrical engineer with education, experience, and skills.
+These tips can help you to demonstrate how you meet the requirements of an electrical engineer with education, experience, and skills.

 Electrical engineers are experts in designing and building electrical equipment to advance technological outcomes.
 Examples include motors, vehicles and aircraft, computer systems, navigation systems, and computer hardware.

-Electrical engineering is a competitive industry, starting in college, where electrical engineering majors are considered some of the most difficult in engineering.
-Electrical engineering requirements include a specific education.
-Typically, students take a bachelor’s degree in electrical engineering, accredited by the Accreditation Board of Engineering and Technology (ABET).
-It's a requirement to obtain a Professional Engineer license to practice.
-You can also reach accreditation through a master's in engineering if your bachelor's degree is not accredited.
+Make sure to include your credentials on your resume.
+Typically, students earn a bachelor’s degree in electrical engineering, accredited by the Accreditation Board of Engineering and Technology (ABET).
+It’s a requirement to obtain a Professional Engineer license to practice.
+You can also reach accreditation through a master’s in engineering if your bachelor’s degree is not accredited.

 Headline